 At my old school we just did 3 or 4 sports but here we’ve already done skiing, archery, trampolining and bowling this term.
 I also do lots of sport outside school – rugby, swimming and I play hockey for Kent.

 At Rochester Independent College we take our Sport provision very seriously and aim to provide our students with an enriching experience developing sporting skills and promoting fitness for all.

-In the Lower School we aspire to create sporting teams and champion sporting activities which are not confined by out-dated school traditions.
+In the Lower School we aspire to champion sporting activities which are not confined by out-dated school traditions.
 As well as football, rugby, basketball and netball we also think outside the box; activities such as climbing, shooting, horse-riding, dodgeball and martial arts all ensure that our students experience activities which they may not have previously considered.
 We have close ties and connections with local teams and clubs, meaning that we are able to enjoy top of the range facilities.
-Onsite, our fully equipped gym and sports court enable our students to stretch their legs and keep fit at lunch times and break times; these facilities are also available after school should students wish to exercise before going home to get on with their homework/prep.
+Onsite, our fully equipped gym and sports court enable our students to stretch their legs and keep fit at lunch times and break times; these facilities are also available after school should students wish to exercise before going home to get on with their homework.
 We currently have a number of talented sports people at the College including national swimmers, Fencers, BMXers and some international Go Karting competitors.
 We are very happy to support these students and to celebrate and promote their successes.